-It’s quite difficult to explain what Pilates involves in a short sentence or even just one paragraph, but I hope the explanation below helps a little!
+It’s quite difficult to explain about Pilates in a short sentence or even just one paragraph, but I hope the explanation below helps a little!

 Joseph Pilates referred to his method as the art of Contrology (being aware of how your body moves and where you are in space).